-The estimated real estate cost associated with the Recommended Plan is approximately \$21,000, including all lands, easements, rights-of-way, relocations, and disposals (LERRDs), administrative costs to be carried out by the NFS, and Government costs for LERRDs monitoring and certification.
-As the land management agency for the State, the NFS is considered fully capable at present to acquire and provide the LERRDs necessary for the Project.
+The estimated real estate cost associated with the Recommended Plan is approximately \$24,100, including all lands, easements, rights-of-way, relocations, and disposals (LERRDs), administrative costs to be carried out by the NFS, and Government costs for

+LERRDs monitoring and certification.
+The NFS is the land management agency for the State.
+As the NFS plans to perform required real estate actions with contract support, the NFS is considered moderately capable at present to acquire and provide the LERRDs necessary for the Project.
 Lands within the Project area are either owned by the NFS or the City and County of Honolulu, which has indicated a willingness to participate as a Project partner.